 Slip into your comfortable walking shoes, grab everyone’s wish list and get ready for an ideal shopping day in Maryland.
-These 14 excellent Maryland shopping destinations are some of our favorites.
-Whether you’re looking for a holiday-inspired treat or the newest gadget on the market, these Maryland shopping spots have exactly what you are looking for.
+These 13 excellent Maryland shopping destinations are some of our favorites.
+Whether you’re looking for a holiday-inspired treat or the newest gadget on the market, these Maryland shopping spots have exactly what you are looking for this 2023 holiday season.

 For old European charm, head to Baltimore’s outdoor Christmas Village.
 Both an indoor and outdoor holiday market, the Christmas Village features vendors with more than 50 booths offering traditional European goods.
 If you’re looking for top-quality, international gifts, this is your spot.

 Few places can beat the charm of historic Downtown Annapolis.
 Formerly the U.S. capital, Annapolis is a city on the water with cobblestone streets, holiday wreaths, garland, bows, and lights gracing classic light posts.
 It’s like a Norman Rockwell painting.
 As for gifts, you can find all things Maryland here, purchasing rare comics at Capital Comics, buy something pretty in a local jewelry store or visit Irish Traditions for something from the motherland.

 Shop in your favorite stores, catch a movie and enjoy outdoor ice skating for a fantastic day.
 Shopping in Rockville is better than visiting the mall because you have access to all the top stores combined with the charm of holiday ice skating.

 Why pay full price for Nike or Adidas when you don’t have to?
 Save money or buy more by shopping at Hagerstown Premium Outlets instead.
 All your favorite brands are here but with reduced price tags.